 Heritage Cannabis Announces Second Amendment to Senior Secured Loan and a Facility Increase to $19.775 Million

-/EIN News/ -- Toronto, ON, Sept.
+Toronto, ON, Sept.
 29, 2022 (GLOBE NEWSWIRE) -- Heritage Cannabis Holdings Corp.
-(CSE: CANN) (OTCQX: HERTF) (“Heritage” or the “Company”), today announced that it has entered into a second loan amending agreement (the “Second Amending Agreement”) to an original loan agreement dated March 29, 2021, as amended October 4, 2021 with BJK Holdings Ltd. (“BJK”) in the total amount of $19.775 million across four facilities (collectively the “Loan”).
+CANN HERTF ("Heritage" or the "Company"), today announced that it has entered into a second loan amending agreement (the "Second Amending Agreement") to an original loan agreement dated March 29, 2021, as amended October 4, 2021 with BJK Holdings Ltd. ("BJK") in the total amount of $19.775 million across four facilities (collectively the "Loan").

 As a result of the Second Amending Agreement, the maturity date on the Loan has been extended to November 30th, 2024 (the "Maturity Date"), and an additional loan facility in the amount of $4,985,000 has been extended to the Company, bringing the total amount of proceeds that the Company has access to through the Loan to $19.775 million.
 A one-time loan amendment fee of $985,000 was paid to BJK on September 29, 2022.